Executive Leadership for Creative Industries

-The Berlin School of Creative Leadership was founded by a group of executives from the creative industries who believe that leadership is the key to raising the standards in their field.
+The Berlin School of Creative Leadership was founded by a group of executives from the creative industries who believe that executive leadership is the key to raising the standards in their field.
 It began as a simple idea only a few years ago, begun as an initiative at the Art Director's Club Germany.

 It was their view that the "creatives" in the creative industries should take more responsibility for leading their companies.
 In today's market, consistently high levels of creativity and innovation are the most important aspects of determining success in business.
 Who better to lead this than those who have risen through the ranks by practicing the craft themselves, be it as creative director, editor, producer, copywriter, marketer, designer, etc.

 Another goal from the beginning was to "unite the silos", meaning bring together people from across the creative industries, which have in the past been relatively closed to each other.
 Since then we've seen industry trends like transmedia communication, branded entertainment and other developments make it clear that the industries we unite in the classroom are also intersecting more often in the marketplace.

 Our initial goal of turning great creatives into great creative leaders captured people's attention, and the first class kicked off in 2006 with a global group of participants from industries like advertising, broadcasting, marketing and education.
 The first class graduated in 2008.
 Since then two new cohorts have begun the Executive MBA Program in Creative Leadership each year, with many graduation ceremonies to date.

 In the meantime this idea has attracted top academic faculty from around the world, as well as leading industry figures who generously lend their time and energy to teach and lecture at the school.